TheDrHax/Twitch-Utils/README.md

 for them to end.
 It starts to record live stream immediately, then downloads VOD and concatenates them into full stream recording.

-Notice: This script requires channel to have public VODs.

 Main features:
 * Start recording at any time - stream will be recorded from the beginning;
 * Monitor streamlink process for errors and skipped segments - and fix them;